 CO Alarms are not a substitute for a smoke alarm.
 Although fire is a source of carbon monoxide, this CO Alarm does not sense smoke or fire.
 This CO Alarm senses CO that may be escaping unnoticed from malfunctioning furnaces, appliances, or other sources.
-Early warning of fire requires the installation of smoke alarms.
+Early warning of fire requires the installeting of amende alarms. installation of smoke alarms.